Kirazuto7/UserDatabase/README.md

-**UserDatabase** is a simple login program that allows users to register an account and have their information saved.
+**UserDatabase** is a login program that allows users to register an account and have their information saved in a database system.

 ## User Stories